 Keep in mind that a bargain-priced tent will have some tradeoffs.
 Durability is often a big one (cheaper tents use cheaper materials and often have less-carefully designed structures).
 They probably won’t stand up to terrible weather, either, so consider most of them summer shelters.
 Bargain tents tend to weigh more, too, as ultralight materials go for premium prices.
 But for lower-stakes camping in campgrounds or even the backyard, why pay for a Himalayas-worthy tent?
-Here’s the best camping tent we’ve found for less.

-What is the best camping tent brand?
+Q: What is the best camping tent brand?

 There’s no single best camping tent brand: Plenty of brands on the market make excellent tents, and different brands make tents best suited to different types of campers.
 Generally, the best brands invest a lot of time and money in creating innovative new shapes, materials, and features.
 Their tents will be made from quality, durable materials and tested to make sure they hold up in high winds and rain.
 The best camping tent brands aren’t necessarily making the most expensive tents, either: Some top-shelf shelters at bargain price points perform very well.
 That said, some of the most respected and time-tested camping tent brands include Big Agnes, NEMO, Mountain Hardwear, REI, and Kelty.

-What is the best waterproof camping tent?
+Q: What is the best waterproof camping tent?

 Similarly, there’s no one best waterproof camping tent.
-In fact, any tent worth buying, from the bargain shelters on up to the most expensive models, should be waterproof.
+In fact, any tent worth buying, from bargain shelters on up to the most expensive models, should be waterproof.
 Most tents achieve this by including a waterproof rainfly that pitches over the tent body.
-All rainflies should advertise taped seams, as water can seep in through the tiny holes left by stitches on untaped seams.
+All rain flies should advertise taped seams, as water can seep in through the tiny holes left by stitches on untaped seams.
 A tent with a rain fly is called a double-wall design; single-wall designs, in which the tent body itself is waterproof, are also available.
-Those are lighter to carry, but less breathable, so condensation can be an issue.
+Those are lighter to carry but less breathable, so condensation can be an issue.

-Are expensive tents worth it?
+Q: Are expensive tents worth it?

 Generally, yes—if you need what they offer.
 Expensive tents cost a lot for a reason.
 Maybe that’s because they use ultralight-yet-strong materials, or because they’re exceptionally weatherproof.
 They might use a cutting-edge design that makes them more comfortable or livable.
 If you’re the kind of camper who’d benefit from these features—a long-distance backpacker, an ultralight hiker, or a mountaineer, for example—a pricier camping tent is well worth it.
 If you’re a more casual car camper, on the other hand, there’s no need to shell out for the top-of-the-line models.

 Whether you’re planning an overnight at a local campground, a long weekend base camping with friends, or a true expedition, you’ll need the right tent.
 The best tent for camping will fit your intended use and weather conditions.
 Think about how many people (and camping gear, and even pets) need to fit inside, what season or climate you want to use it in, and your budget.
-Then go through the variables, such as number and size of vestibules and doors, pockets, and accessories like guy lines, to choose the best camping tent for you.
+Then go through the variables, such as the number and size of vestibules and doors, pockets, and accessories like guy lines, to choose the best camping tent for you.